 One day while I was working on the blog I noticed a young woman sitting down at the table beside me.
 She had a huge bag, which she pulled a laptop, books, and lots of other stuff from.
 She smiled at me so and I noticed her attractive glasses and said, “The glasses make you look smart”

 She laughed and said “Thanks.
 I like yours too,” extending her hand to shake mine in greeting.

 As we talked it became clear that she was studying for college and that she was a Filipina.
 She was friendly but I needed to continue working so I said we would talk later.
 When I left I told her goodbye and she flashed a beautiful smile.

-“Oh you are good dancer,” I replied.
+“Oh you are a good dancer,” I replied.
 His mom laughed.

 We spoke for a few minutes.
-She explained that its tough for a single mothers now, and I agreed.
-I can’t imagine what it would be like to have a minimum wage job, go to college and have a child.
+She explained that it’s tough for a single mothers now, and I agreed.
+I can’t imagine what it would be like to have a minimum-wage job, go to college, and have a child.
 When I smiled at her again in my mind I was thinking “What a hero.
 When life gets tough you gear up and work harder.”
 Where do people find such strength?
-No matter what, she is already a hero for raising a child who has such joy and so open to share with others.
+No matter what, she is already a hero for raising a child who has such joy and is so open to sharing with others.